A Lot or a Little?

 The chief often has a pipe in his hand or mouth.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that there's little to worry about in this classic cartoon about a dimwitted bionic detective.
+Parents need to know that there's little to worry about in Inspector Gadget, a classic cartoon about a dimwitted bionic detective.
 Although the plot follows an ongoing tug-of-war between protagonist Gadget and the evil Dr. Claw, nothing about the show is likely to scare most kids.
 What mishaps do occur are comical in nature, and there's very little sense of danger of any sort.
 The show also promotes positive messages about safety and responsibility, which the characters relate to the story at its end.

-This classic ‘80s cartoon is a fun change of pace from the violence-ridden hero-types that gained popularity in the ‘90s and beyond.
+This classic ‘80s cartoon is a fun change of pace from the violence-ridden hero types that gained popularity in the ‘90s and beyond.
 The closest thing that Gadget has to a weapon is a snow-blowing finger, and what mishaps do occur (and there are plenty when this goofy protagonist is around) are plenty comical and hard to construe as reality.
 Even better, it's obvious to everyone except Gadget that the real hero is bright, tech-savvy Penny, who, despite her youth, always manages to save the day with her quick thinking but allows her uncle to bask in the limelight.

 Gadget's array of bionic tools and stretchy limbs will capture kids' imaginations, and it's just plain fun to see how he gets out of the many scrapes in which he finds himself.
-The show is a worry-free option for kids, made even more appealing by the fact that each episode wraps up with a message about safety and responsibility that relates to the story and is directed at the viewers themselves.
+Inspector Gadget is a worry-free option for kids, made even more appealing by the fact that each episode wraps up with a message about safety and responsibility that relates to the story and is directed at the viewers themselves.